 If not, it’s a good indication you have a problem somewhere, either with the voltmeter itself or with the charging method.

-Equally, if the voltage reading is extremely low, it indicates the battery may be losing a lot of current.
+Equally, if the voltage reading is extremely low, the battery may be losing a lot of current.

 Perhaps your load is too high, or there’s a faulty appliance.
-Either way, it’s time to start troubleshooting before you kill the battery bank.
+Either way, it’s time to troubleshoot before killing the RV’s battery bank.